apjanke/oh-my-zsh-custom/README.md

 # oh-my-zsh-custom

-These are Andrew Janke's customizations to go with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) ("OMZ").
+These are Andrew Janke's customizations to go with [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) ("OMZ").

 I also have my other dotfiles on GitHub at https://github.com/apjanke/dotfiles, including the `.zshrc` and related config files I use to load and configure Oh My Zsh.